 No assignments will be accepted late.
 This means a grade of zero for the missed assignment.
-Considerations will be given in instances when there are technical issues and illnesses.
+Considerations will be given in instances when there are technical issues documented extenuating circumstances, and illnesses.
 You must inform the professor within seven days if such problems kept you from completing assignments on time.
-The deadlines for the introductions and expectation assignments will be more flexible to allow for later enrollees.
+The deadlines for the syllabus quiz, introduction, and expectation assignments will be more flexible to allow for later enrollees.
+These assignments will close Sept.
+7.